-- 1 In order to be admitted to the Graduate Diploma in International Tourism Management an applicant must have completed: - (a) a bachelor's degree or - (b) a relevant professional qualification or experience approved by the dean (or representative) to be equivalent to a bachelor's degree.
+- In order to be admitted to the Graduate Diploma in International Tourism Management an applicant must have completed: - (a) a bachelor's degree or - (b) a relevant professional qualification or experience approved by the dean (or representative) to be equivalent to a bachelor's degree.

-2 To qualify for the Graduate Diploma in International Tourism Management, a student must achieve 120 points with 75 points at level 7 from papers listed in the Bachelor International Tourism Management Table.
+2 To qualify for the Graduate Diploma in International Tourism Management, a student must achieve 120 points with 75 points at level 7 from papers listed in the Bachelor International Tourism Management Table including papers COMM570 (or approved alternative) and TOUR501.

-Refer to the Bachelor of International Tourism Management Table on page 522.
+Refer to the Bachelor of International Tourism Management Table on page 533.

-$\label{eq:GraduateDiploma} Graduate \ Diploma \ in \ Mathematical \ Sciences \ (GradDipMathSc) \\ Regulations$
+Graduate Diploma in Mathematical Sciences (GradDipMathSc) Regulations